Georgia Lemon Law Questions

-What do Georgia Lemon Lawyers do after I call or submit my information?
+What Does Your Georgia Lemon Law Firm do after I call or submit my information?

 It is important for you to give us the details of the purchase and the service and repair history of the vehicle including dates and work performed.
 This enables us to know how the problems have affected the use, value, personal satisfaction or safety of the vehicle and how to proceed to the next step.

 What Information Do Georgia Lemon Law Attorneys Need to Investigate A Potential Lemon Law Claim On My Behalf?

 - The full repair history of the vehicle, including all paperwork you received from the dealership or repair facility, dated for each repair.